dorjeys3/Walmart_proj/README.md

 ## Conclusion
 Since the items were scraped towards winter, most of the displayed items were related to the winter items.

 My models produced a decent F1 score and the features extracted from the Logistic Regression and GridSearchCV with RandomForest Classifier support each other.
 Therefore, my recommendation to Walmart marketing team would be to promote items that have a wider range of color and how an item is true to size.
 If items fit well, then it is often recommended.
 Whereas, Customer's having to return products due to sizing issues seem to be non-recommended.
-They should also keep an eye on quality control.

-Fruit Of The "Loom" brand, "Inner" wear, "warmer" products and 'sneakers" seem to be some of the features that tend to lead customers to recommened the item.
-Again, this might because the products were scraped towards the winter months.

 The size of the pockets seem to really matter for customers.
 Additionally, it seems like quality control needs to be addressed.
 Walmart partners with brands, large and small, and sells their items online.
 However, when items are received by the customers in bad condition, Walmart receives the blame causing their public image to be degraded.